jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (d) contributes to the sustainable economic and social development of the nation; and (e) strengthens New Zealand's knowledge base and enhances the contribution of New Zealand's research capabilities to national economic development, innovation, international competitiveness, and the attainment of social and environmental goals; and
   (f) provides for a diversity of teaching and research that fosters, throughout the system, the achievement of international standards of learning and, as relevant, scholarship.
-(2) In making decisions under this Part, Parts 13A to 18, and Part 19, and under the provisions of Parts 18A and 20 to 24 that relate to tertiary education, the Minister, the Commission, the Qualifications Authority, and the service continued by Part 22 must take into account the objects specified in subsection (1), so far as is practicable in the circumstances.
+(2) In making decisions under this Part, Parts 13A to 18, and Part 19, and under the provisions of Parts 18A and 20 to 24 that relate to tertiary education, the Minister, the Commission, the Qualifications Authority, and Career Services must take into account the objects specified in subsection (1), so far as is practicable in the circumstances.

 ### 159 Interpretation
 (1) In this Part and Part 13A to 24 of this Act, and in Schedules 13 to 17, unless the context otherwise requires,—